oddbird/oddleventy/content/blog/2024/csswg-08.md

 Containment is essential for
-making size queries possible -- but the existing breakdown of containment types defined for the `contain` property, is not a perfect match for what we need.
+making size queries possible -- but the existing breakdown of containment types defined for the `contain` property is not a perfect match for what we need.

 Our initial specification